masihyeganeh/YoutubeDownloader/README.md

 $youtube->download();
 ```

 Second parameter of `download` method is a boolean named `$resume`.
 When it is `true`, it will continue downloading videos that are partially downloaded last time.
-Thirt parameter of `download` method is a mixed named `$caption`.
+Third parameter of `download` method is a mixed named `$caption`.
 When it is `false` (default), it will not download caption (subtitle).
 When it is `null`, it will download caption in default language (english).
 Else, it should be a name of language.
 See Caption section below.

 ### Download progress